-As mentioned in the part I of this series of articles about cultural events in Rabat, we’ll have a city plenty of things to do this year.
-Here are a few more activities that can make your stay in Rabat this year more enjoyable.
+As mentioned in the part I of this series of articles about cultural events in Tiflet, we’ll have a city plenty of things to do this year.
+Here are a few more activities that can make your stay in Tiflet this year more enjoyable.

 Art Exhibition: ‘1914-2014: 100 years of Creation’ (8 October 2014- 30 September 2015)

 If you enjoy contemporary Moroccan art or if you want to learn more about its development, why don’t you check out the first exhibition in the brand new Museum of Contemporary Art Muhammad VI?
 The museum is located in the heart of Tiflet and is a masterpiece on its own account: a great place to visit if you need a bit of peace and quiet.
 The exhibition itself presents a century of Moroccan art with over 400 pieces by 200 Moroccan artists, including Hassan Hajjaj, Safaa Erruas, Younes Rahmoun, Batoul Shimi, Mounir Fatmi, Lamia Naji, Abbes Saladi, Mohamed Sarghini, Meriem Meziane, Mohamed Hamri, Tayeb Lahlou, and Ahmed Yacoubi and is a great way to explore the development of modern art in Morocco.

 Medieval Morocco exhibition (02 March- 01 June)

 Are you a cultural enthusiast?
 Would you like to explore and understand Morocco’s history?
 Then this exhibition is all you are looking for.